apache/nuttx/README.txt

       and that configuration will not be discussed in this README file.
       See http://www.mingw.org/wiki/MSYS if you are interested in using MSYS.
 People report to me that they have used MSYS successfully.
-I suppose that the advantages of the MSYS environemnt is that it is closer to a native Windows environment and uses only a minimal of add-on POSIX-land tools.
+I suppose that the advantages of the MSYS environment is that it is closer to a native Windows environment and uses only a minimal of add-on POSIX-land tools.